Fluorescence-Tools/tttrlib/README.md

 Generation of fluorescence decay histograms tttrlib outperforms pure numpy and Python based libraries by a factor of ~40.

+## Examples
+Show images for with link to examples
+Correlation and Antibunching
+Lifetime
+Single molecule (traces)
+Image

+## Benchmark

 ## Implementation
 Pure pure C/C++ and CUDA based high performance algorithms for real-time and interactive analysis of TTTR data.